Adding driftwood, rocks, and plants to your fish tank is a great idea, but these may come with unexpected intruders that can eventually cause trouble.

 Anyway, Ramshorns are hermaphroditic, which means that two specimens of any sex can breed.

-Once added to the aquarium, its whole glass may become covered in hundreds of these small aquatic creatures in no time.
+Once added to the aquarium, its whole glass may become covered in hundreds of these small white snails in no time.

 Even though they’re great at keeping the glass clean from algae, too many Mini Ramshorns would inevitably spoil the looks of your display tank.